JohanVanslembrouck/corolib/README.md

 While the remote object is processing the request and preparing the reply, the application can proceed with actions that do not rely on the result.

-&nbsp;&nbsp;&nbsp;&nbsp;This style can be further exploited by placing the first statement a bit higher in the code, above all statements that do not depend on the result, but at a place where all inputs are available.
+    This style can be further exploited by placing the first statement a bit higher in the code, above all statements that do not depend on the result, but at a place where all inputs are available.
 Several operations can be started one after the other and the results can then be processed afterwards.

 2. When learning coroutines, the first approach more clearly shows what is going on.